ericburger/crossbardocs/pages/docs/Quick-Start.md

 # Quick Start

-This quick start described how to install Crossbar.io, test the installation and create and run a sample application.
+This quick start describes how to install Crossbar.io, test the installation and create and run a sample application.

 ## Install Crossbar.io